agileactors/academy-node-workshop/README.md

 Open the ***init.js*** file placed in the root folder of the app to start writing your code.
 To start the application and test your code issue the following command in a terminal:

+**Note**: The functions which have a prefix `nws` are only for internal use.
+You do not have to edit them.

 ```
 npm run init
 ```